 Michigan’s Super Drunk Driving Law

-Let our attorneys provide you with a solid legal defense and answers to your most pressing questions:
+Let our experienced drunk driving defense attorneys provide you with a solid legal strategy and answers to your most pressing questions:

 - Is jail likely?